ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

  data Ptr a :: TYPE 'UnliftedRep where
    Ptr :: !Addr# -> Ptr a

+(This uses GADT-style syntax and a kind signature instead of the ``unlifted`` keyword to imply unliftedness)

 No bottom, no zero tag checking.
 This applies to a lot of wrappers around unlifted primitives that can't easily be unlifted newtypes.